 The Digital Society Project (DSP) aims to answer some of the most important questions surrounding interactions between the internet and politics.
-Created using the award-winning V-Dem infrastructure, the DSP dataset is the product of a global survey of hundreds of country and area experts, covering virtually all countries in the world from 2000 to 2018.
+Created using the award-winning V-Dem infrastructure, the cross-national DSP dataset is the product of a global survey of hundreds of country and area experts, covering virtually all countries in the world from 2000 to 2021.
 It provides a set of 35 new indicators covering such topics as online censorship, polarization and politicization of social media, misinformation campaigns, coordinated information operations, and foreign influence in and monitoring of domestic politics.
+The DSP candidate dataset collects data on political candidates from various electoral contexts around the world.
 Academics can use these data to understand how people use social media as a political tool and to explore how political institutions and social media use interact.
 Policymakers can use these data to, among a host of applications, better understand how, and where, to intervene to curb internet-driven political violence, reduce electoral manipulation, and enhance government accountability.
-The most recent version of the dataset can be found here and a video interview I did about this project can be found here.
+The most recent version of the cross-national dataset can be found here, the candidate data can be found here, and a video interview I did about this project can be found here.

 Varieties of Democracy Project (V-Dem)